-The findings from Table 2. concluded that 50.66 per cent of beneficiaries possessed medium livelihood security index followed by 24.67 per cent each were with low and high index scores.
-These findings proved that livelihood security index of 75 per cent of beneficiaries were in medium and high category which in turn implied that livelihood was improved for majority of beneficiaries in three watersheds.
+The findings shown in Table 2. concluded that 50.66 per cent of beneficiaries possessed medium livelihood security index, followed by 24.67 per cent each with low and high index scores.
+These findings proved that livelihood security index of 75 per cent of beneficiaries were in medium and high category which in turn implied that livelihood was improved HOW can you say this? for majority of beneficiaries in three watersheds.
 This was attributed to fact that capital assets possession of most of beneficiaries were increased for earning livelihood.
 The same trend were exhibited by beneficiaries of Mundyanum and Allanchery padam-Kallan thodu watersheds.
-A slightly different pattern were noticed in Mamoodu.
+A slightly different pattern was noticed in Mamoodu.

 Kruskal-Wallis test for comparing livelihood security index of IWMP beneficiaries in three watershed